Could a "larger village" be re-classified as a town?"

 OTHER CURRENT ONPA INFO

-In addition to CFO above the Community Research Network (CRN) or ORCN specifically relating to Oxfordshire are closely working with Oxfordshire County Council
+In addition to CFO above the Community Research Network (CRN) or ORCN specifically relating to Oxfordshire are closely working with Oxfordshire County Council regarding the wider aspects of Public Health matters in the County

 WHY ONPA ?
 WHO ARE WE?